Reinforcement Learning, Bit by Bit: A Practical Information Seeking Agent

-This section presents a concrete sample-based implementation of an information-seeking agent that extends common building blocks of `deep RL'.
+This section presents a concrete sample-based implementation of an information-seeking agent that extends common building blocks of deep reinforcement learning.
 These include: neural network function approximation, incremental learning via SGD and other components from DQN.
-However, unlike previous work, our modifications result in a deep RL agent that is: \begin{itemize} \item \textbf{Minimal}: the key concepts are demonstrated in the simplest possible manner. \item \textbf{General}: the agent can operate in any environment. \item \textbf{Performant}: the agent effectively seeks, retains, and utilizes information. \end{itemize}
+Our example agent is: \begin{itemize} \item \textbf{Minimal}: the key concepts are demonstrated in the simplest possible manner. \item \textbf{General}: the agent can operate in any environment. \item \textbf{Performant}: the agent effectively seeks, retains, and utilizes information. \end{itemize}

-We specify the agent through the agent state, and the action selection policy $\pi(\cdot | X_t).$ Agent state dynamics are determined by the update rules ($f_{\rm algo}$, $f_{alea}$, $f_{epis}$) introduced in Equations \eqref{eq:algorithmic-state-dynamics}, \eqref{eq:aleatoric-state-dynamics}, and \eqref{eq:epistemic-state-dynamics}.
+We specify the agent through the agent state, and the action selection policy $\pi(\cdot | X_t).$ Agent state dynamics are determined by the update rules ($f_{\rm algo}$, $f_{situ}$, $f_{epis}$) introduced in Equations \eqref{eq:algorithmic-state-dynamics}, \eqref{eq:aleatoric-state-dynamics}, and \eqref{eq:epistemic-state-dynamics}.
 In the interests of space and clarity, we defer full algorithmic details to Appendix \ref{app:computation}, although we make sure to highlight the key choices in our main text.
-Existing tools and notation in RL agent design are mostly focused on algorithmic state and aleatoric state updates, and so we can make use of standard tools in this field.
-In order to facilitate an elegant treatment of epistemic state updates we introduce some new notation for an \textit{epistemic neural network}.
+Existing tools and notation in RL agent design are mostly focused on algorithmic state and situational state updates, and so we can make use of standard tools in this field.
+In order to facilitate an elegant treatment of epistemic state updates we briefly introduce the notion of an \textit{epistemic neural network}.

-\subsubsection{Epistemic Neural Networks}
+\section{Epistemic Neural Networks}

 An efficient agent needs to represent its state of knowledge, its epistemic state.
 The coherent use of Bayes' rule and probability theory are the gold standard for updating beliefs, but exact computation quickly becomes infeasible for even simple problems.
 Modern machine learning has developed an effective toolkit for learning in high-dimensional spaces including temporal-difference learning, neural net function approximation and SGD learning.
 Together with these tools, is a relatively standard notation that for inputs $x_i \in \Xc$ and outputs $y_i \in \Yc$ we train a function approximator $f_\theta(x)$ to fit the observed data $D = \{(x_i, y_i) \text{ for } i=1,...,N\}$ based on a loss function $\ell(\theta, D) \in \R.$ However, there is no consistent convention as to which elements of the parameters $\theta$ correspond to epistemic components of uncertainty.